natch444/history/README.md

 Then your `json` file must contains a *list* of action.

-This is the list of all the available action :
+This is the list of all the available action:
 - new-branch
 - checkout
 - commit